Would you offer your guests dinner? Dutchies don’t, and the internet is mad (!)

 From hospitality to violence, and other interesting ideas

-Look, I’m from Norway, and I’ve been living in the Netherlands for almost three years now, I know the map is at least a little bit true.
+Look, I’m from Norway, and I’ve been living in the Netherlands for almost three years now, and I can tell you that the map is at least a little bit true.

 I can’t even count the amount of times I’ve visited a Dutchie (or a Norwegian for that matter), and seen them slap their thighs with that characteristic “*sigh* well…”, before standing up and indirectly ushering me out of the door.